 A full 720 watts of power drives a diamond blade for highly effective results.

 Comes with all the right accessories including a diamond blade, grinder disc, side handle, wheel guard, a lock nut wrench and a tough carrying case.
+When you compare this to the GA4530R model below the grinder is exactly the same but you get the accessories included.

 It measures 43 x 28 x 15 cm and weighs 2.3 Kg.
 It has a great grip on it, and the motor has been sealed.
 It also has dust proof Ball bearings that makes it tough and durable.